suresh-srinivas/Watt-Seer-Blog-Gen-AI-Intensive-Course-Capstone-2025Q1/docs/watt-seer-coach.md

 ![Energy Usage Graph](assets/images/energy-graph.png)

 > "You used 237 kWh on January 16 alone," Anita pointed out.
 "AI root caused it and it Looks like your heat pump switched to resistance mode during the cold snap."
+Here's what AI figured out.

+### ❄️ How Temperature Explains High Energy Usage

+"You used 237 kWh on January 16 alone," Anita pointed out.
+"AI root caused it and it looks like your heat pump switched to resistance mode during the cold snap."

+Here’s what AI figured out:

+- **Sustained Deep Freeze**
+  The most crucial factor is the consistently low temperatures from Jan 13th to 16th.
+  - Average daily temperatures ranged from **12.4°F to 15.5°F**
+  - Minimums dropped into **single digits (6.6°F)** and low teens
+  - Maximum temperatures rarely exceeded **32°F (freezing)** during this stretch

+- **Constant Heating Demand**
+  When outside temperatures are extremely low:
+  - Homes **lose heat rapidly** to the environment
+  - Heating systems must run **almost continuously** to maintain indoor comfort
+  - The colder it is, the faster the **heat loss** and higher the **energy consumption**

+- **Auxiliary/Emergency Heat Activation (Likely Culprit)**
+  Most heat pumps have a **secondary heating source** — electric resistance heat strips — for very cold conditions.
+  - Heat pumps become **inefficient below ~20–30°F**, depending on the model
+  - When the thermostat calls for a rapid temp increase or hits the efficiency threshold, the system **activates auxiliary heat**
+  - **Electric resistance heat** is highly energy-intensive (like running a giant toaster!)
+  - The **spike to over 200 kWh on Jan 16th** strongly indicates prolonged use of electric resistance heating

+- **Cumulative Effect**
+  After several days of freezing temperatures (Jan 13–15):
+  - The **thermal mass** of your home (walls, floors, furniture) cools down significantly
+  - More energy is required to **reheat the space**, resulting in a massive load on Jan 16th

+- **Jan 17th Comparison**
+  - Usage dropped to **119 kWh** — still high, but notably lower
+  - This aligns with **warmer temperatures**:
+    - Average: **29.6°F**
+    - Max: **44.5°F**
+  - Heating systems likely ran **less frequently**
+  - The need for **auxiliary heat was reduced or eliminated**

 ---